boyanfan/dream-engine/docs/ResourceManager.md

 Retrieves a loaded audio chunk from the audio pool.

 **Parameters**
-- audioName: The base filename of the audio (e.g., "jump" for jump.mp3).
+- audioName: The base filename of the audio.

 **Returns:**
 Pointer to Mix_Chunk if found, or nullptr.